-- Idiosyncratic Episode Naming: Three episodes with nothing in common and written by different writers are #70 "Bob Hits the Ceiling", #71 "Emily Hits the Ceiling", and #72 "The Ceiling Hits Bob".
-Only the last refers directly to the episodes plot: The ceiling in Bob's office caves in and Bob has to make do with other work spaces until its fixed.
+- Idiosyncratic Episode Naming: The third-season episodes "Bob Hits the Ceiling", "Emily Hits the Ceiling", and "The Ceiling Hits Bob", which aired in successive weeks but have nothing in common and were all written by different people.
+(Only the last refers directly to the episode's plot: The ceiling in Bob's office caves in and Bob has to make do with other work spaces until it's fixed.)

 - Instrumental Theme Tune: "Home to Emily", composed by series co-producer (and future Garfield voice) Lorenzo Music with his wife Henrietta.
 Two different arrangements were used over the course of the show's run.

 - Locked in a Room: Bob and Emily spend the Bicentennial Fourth stuck in their building's storage room.

 - Manchild: Howard is this through and through, more childish than his young son.
 The show frequently hints that Bob and Emily see him as the child they never had.